Standards of Conduct

 the safety or well-being of others, or that would impair the ability of others to follow the Code of Conduct (1 Pet.
 2:11, Rom.
 14:13).

-For this reason, students are expected to abstain from any illegal or prohibited activities including use, possession, or association with alcohol, tobacco and related products (such as e-cigarettes and vaporizers), and illicit drugs; pornography or sexual immorality; dancing; profanity or obscenity; harassment, abuse, and discrimination; gambling; stealing; and satanic
+For this reason, students are expected to abstain from any illegal or prohibited activities including use, possession, or association with alcohol, illicit drugs, narcotics, any marijuana products, and tobacco and related products (such as e-cigarettes and vaporizers); pornography or sexual immorality; dancing; profanity or obscenity; harassment, abuse, and discrimination; gambling; stealing; and satanic

 Formulated to give direction in matters that require discernment, college standards for clothing, music, entertainment, social life, and other general